hadley/adv-r/performance.md

 * The [rbenchmark](http://code.google.com/p/rbenchmark/) package provides a convenient wrapper around `system.time` that allows you to compare multiple functions and run them multiple times

 * The [microbenchmark][microbenchmark] function uses a more precise timing mechanism than `system.time` allowing it to accurately compare functions that take a small amount of time without having to repeat the function millions of time.
-It also takes care to estimate the overhead associated with timing.
+It also takes care to estimate the overhead associated with timing, and randomly orders the evaluation of each expression.
+It also times each expression individually, so you get a distribution of times, which helps estimate error.

+The following example compares two different ways of computing means of random uniform numbers, as you might use for simulations teaching the central limit theorem (inspired by the rbenchmark documentation)

+    sequential <- function(n, m) mean(replicate(n, runif(m)))
+    parallel   <- function(n, m) colMeans(matrix(runif(n*m), m, n))

+    library(rbenchmark)
+    res1 <- benchmark(
+      seq = sequential(100, 100),
+      par = parallel(100, 100),
+      replications=10^(0:2),
+      order = c('replications', 'elapsed'))
+    res1$elapsed <- res1$elapsed / res1$replications

+    library(microbenchmark)
+    res2 <- microbenchmark(
+      seq = sequential(100, 100),
+      par = parallel(100, 100),
+      times = 100
+    )
+    print(res2, unit = "s")

 ## Performance profiling